HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

     </a>
 </figure>

-Problems faced:
+**Problems Faced:**

-- Theoretical vs Practical analysis
+- **Theoretical vs Practical:** Challenges may arise when theoretical analysis doesn’t align with practical constraints.

-- Delivery constraints force options
+- **Delivery Constraints:** Delivery timelines or constraints may limit the options available for implementation.

 {% include donate.html %}
 {% include advertisement.html %}

 ## Technical Backlog

-- Prioritise items in the backlog so that you can quickly pick any items/debt the team is interested o work upon to fill any gaps in sprint
+- **Prioritize Items:** Organize backlog items by priority so you can quickly address any tech debt or items the team wants to work on to fill sprint gaps.

-- Work with manager/product owner to have a buffer in the sprint to accommodate tech debt items
+- **Buffer for Tech Debt:** Collaborate with the manager or product owner to include a buffer in the sprint to accommodate technical debt.

-## JADs

-JADs (Joint Application Design sessions) help to flush out solutions to problems by involving all stakeholders.
+## JADs (Joint Application Design Sessions)

-- Set prior agenda and send it in advance
+- **Set Agenda:** Prepare and share the agenda in advance.

-- Keep the size of the group small otherwise you will have difficulty reaching conclusions
+- **Small Group Size:** Keep the group small to facilitate decision-making and avoid lengthy discussions.

-- Time box to avoid lengthy discussions leading to less meaningful outcomes
+- **Time Box:** Limit the session duration to ensure discussions remain focused and productive.

-- Capture meeting notes, decision points and have them stored in code repository/docs for future reference
+- **Capture and Store Notes:** Document meeting notes and decision points, and store them in a code repository or documentation for future reference.

-- Interrupt politely to have any topics to be taken outside the meeting which is not in scope
+- **Manage Scope:** Politely interrupt to address off-topic discussions outside the meeting.

-- Sometimes it's better to come with recommendations rather than expecting it from the meeting
+- **Prepare Recommendations:** It’s often more effective to present recommendations rather than expecting solutions to emerge during the meeting.

-- Discuss with team members to ensure every one are on the same page - last thing you want is your team member pitching something different in the call causing more chaos
+- **Ensure Alignment:** Discuss with team members beforehand to ensure everyone is on the same page and avoid conflicting pitches.

-- Try to influence the meeting in the direction you want to take
+- **Influence the Direction:** Guide the meeting to stay on track and achieve desired outcomes.

 ## Priorities

-- Indicate priorities clearly to the team
+- **Clearly Indicate Priorities:** Communicate priorities to the team clearly.

-- Order the sprint items based on priorities so that team members pick from the top and work towards the botom
+- **Order Sprint Items:** Arrange sprint items by priority so team members tackle high-priority tasks first.

-- Check if team members are struggling with any priority items and get them the required support to avoid delivery delays
+- **Support for Priorities:** Monitor team members’ progress with priority items and provide support as needed to prevent delays.

-- Indicate to the team as and when priorities change
+- **Update on Changes:** Inform the team promptly when priorities shift.

 ## Team Communication Model